19bufordcarl/CarlRPG/Myth & Shadow/Items/Individual Item Cards/Armors/Armor Properties/Heavy Armor Property.md

 ## Requirements

-In order to wear armor with this property, you must have a [Favored Ability](../../../../Player%20Characters/Favored%20Ability.md) of:
+In order to wear [Armor](../../../Armor.md) with this property, you must have a [Favored Ability](../../../../Player%20Characters/Favored%20Ability.md) of:

 1. [Strength](../../../../Player%20Characters/Chosen%20Statistics/Strength.md) *or*
 2. [Constitution](../../../../Player%20Characters/Chosen%20Statistics/Constitution.md)